By Jane Cassie

 Fortunately, unlike our Vancouver home base, the temperature patterns in this high desert oasis change on a dime.
 By the time we check our map and highlight a few must-sees, the wall of cloud has dissipated giving way to glorious Santa Fe rays.

 Like the weather, change is no stranger to this culture-loving capital.
-We saunter around the Railyard, a modern upbeat addition that fringes the city’s classic core, and browse through the cluster of galleries that lure the more cotemporary crowd.
+We sauntered around the Railyard, a modern upbeat addition that fringes the city’s classic core and browse through the cluster of galleries that lure the more contemporary crowd.

 The fifty-acre plot is anchored by SITE Santa Fe, a warehouse-style venue that represents internationally-renowned artists.

-At the heart of it all, and bridging the past to the present is a historical depot and the Railrunnner, a commuter train that whisks Santa Feans to Albuquerque in just over an hour.
+At the heart of it all, and bridging the past to the present is a historic depot and the Railrunner, a commuter train that whisks Santa Feans to Albuquerque in just over an hour.